dart-lang/pana/test/goldens/end2end/dnd-2.0.0.json_report.md

 <details>
 <summary>
-Package not compatible with runtime native on Android
+Package not compatible with platform Android
 </summary>

 Because: